 To summarize, the first best outcome of efficient risk pooling may not be achieved in this economy.
-When risks are purely aggregate, clearly access to international markets improves the economy's aggregate consumption volatility.
-Type A certainly reaches the optimal level of insurance, given the cost of access $\pi$ .
-The benefits of financial opening may not spread to those agents that do not have direct access to international markets.
+When risks are purely aggregate, access to international markets improves the economy's aggregate consumption volatility.
+Type A certainly reaches the optimal level of insurance, given the cost of access π .
+The benefits of financial opening may not spread to agents who do not have direct access to international markets.